An international applicant is anyone who is not a US citizen or US permanent resident at the time of application to Chicago Booth.

 You must submit both original language records and official English translations.
 All translations must be literal and complete versions of the original records, and must be prepared or verified by someone whose position requires a knowledge of both English and the original language.
 All supporting materials must also be in English.

 For the purposes of the application, you will submit all required academic records as described above by uploading them to the online application system.
-Please note that should you be made an offer of admission, you will be required to submit official academic records, official copies of degrees awarded (and official English translations where applicable).
+Please note that should you be made an offer of admission, you will be required to submit official academic records and official copies of degrees awarded (and official English translations where applicable).
 Photocopies and facsimiles of the documents are not acceptable.

 Fluency in English